 The following employees may be paid at a rate below the minimum wage:

-Under Connecticut law, employees are entitled to a thirty minute meal break within the first seven and a half hours of work.
+Under Connecticut law, employees are entitled to a 30-minute meal break within the first seven and a half hours of work.
 One of the following conditions can create an exception to the meal period requirement:

 Connecticut does not have any rest break requirements that are different from federal law.

-You can file a wage claim with the Wage and Workplace Standards Division of the Connecticut Department of Labor.
-This can be done by filling out a Statement of Claim for Wages Form available at https://www.ctdol.state.ct.us/wgwkstnd/forms/wca1print.pdf.
+You can file a Statement of Claim for Wages with the Wage and Workplace Standards Division of the Connecticut Department of Labor.
+This can be done by printing the form or filling it out digitally.
+For more information, see the instructions for filing.
 The filing should include as much information and documentation as possible.
 This process can be completed with or without an attorney.

 If you have a wage/hour claim, do not delay in contacting the Wage and Workplace Standards Division to file a claim.
 There are strict time limits in which wage claims must be filed.
 In order for the agency to act on your behalf, you must file with two years from the date that the claim arose.